FannyFam/BMT/readme.md

 Important : The design and solution should be user-friendly, ease of enhancement, avoid complexity to increase the adoption (including UI and image).

 ### Specifications
-* Cover page : index.html [jumbotron]
+* Cover page : index.html [jumbotron, button]

 * Navigation [nav]
-    - Home
+    - Home [nav-link]
-    - Glossary, quick accessible from any page except quiz
+    - Glossary, quick accessible from any page except quiz [nav-link]
-    - Support staff contacts : popup to assist the candidate from any page [modal]
+    - Support staff contacts : popup to assist the candidate from any page [nav-link,modal]

 * Self-defined style : main.css.

 * Glossary : med_glossary.html, med_glossary.js
     - [Glossary] and [Learn More] have the same content in this version
     - Ease of updating / replacing the content (store in js instead of html)
-    - Load the content from js to browser.
     - Ease of search due to large volume of data will be loaded subequently
+    - Load the table/content from js to browser [dataTable, Table.insertRow]

 * Candidate details : login.html, login.js
     - Capture the basic information of health IT : Name, email, domain (identity of institution/company/agency) and ID for subsequent enhancement/authentication) [form]